Please be aware that our 'Knocking In Service' can take up to 14 days at busy times of the year.

 We strongly recommend that bats are booked in for end of season work.
 This can include all levels of repair, oiling, re-gripping, toe guard fitting and anti scuff sheet fitting, and is proven that it will help prolong the life of your bat.

 Choosing the correct Cricket bat for you will help to further enhance your love of this great game.
 We strongly recommend that you contact us prior to purchasing a bat to discuss your exact requirements, and help our expert advise guide you to a successful purchase.

 This information has been put together to give you an insight into Cricket bat willow grading, and why some bats cost more than others.
 All bats have different characteristics from balance and pick up to the width of the grain.
 As a rule of thumb, the softer (narrow grain) willow has excellent performance qualities but shorter lifespan, whereas the harder (broader grain) willow tends to last longer but takes time before you get optimum performance from it.
-A good compromise between the two would be a blade with about 8-12 grains.
+All bats are graded on performance and made from a natural material so the grain structure can vary.

 Very best Grade 1+ willow - This is the best willow that money can buy.
-The blade is unbleached with 8-12 straight grains and is blemish free to a large extent.
-The price of one of these bats would be over £300 for a full sized blade and over £150 for a junior blade.
+The blade is unbleached and usually has 8-12 blemish free straight grains to a large extent.
+The price of one of these bats would be over £450 for a full sized blade and over £200 for a junior blade.

 Kashmir willow - Found in cricket sets and sub £45 junior bats.
 Kashmir willow is harder and dryer by nature than English willow, so doesn't perform as well or last as long.
 This bat is ideal as a starter bat for use against a softer safety ball (Incrediballs, Wonderballs, Windballs e.t.c)

 Knocking in your Cricket bat is an essential part of its preparation.
 Even if you have purchased a "pre knocked in" bat, further knocking is always required.
 Below is a step by step guide to knocking in.